hahnstep/bunnyscript/README.md

 Its not possible to run payloads from bashbunny, the two platforms are to diffrend. <br> This is for easy payload generation with a nice syntax, nothing more.

+### important

+Dont use the bunnyscript functions ATTACKMODE LED QUACK Q inside the payload function onLogin()

 ### installation